 Worldwide electronics leader Samsung endowed a scholarship fund of $5 million to be administered by The American Legion in 1996.
 Meant to show appreciation for U.S. veterans who came to Korea's aid during its struggle against communist forces in the Korean War, the Samsung American Legion Scholarship Program established a series of scholarships derived from interest and other income from the principal amount.
-In 2012, nine $20,000 scholarships and 88 $1,100 scholarships were awarded.
+In 2014, nine $20,000 scholarships and 89 $1,100 scholarships were awarded.
+To date, the Samsung American Legion Scholarship has awarded more than $5.2 million to nearly 1,800 applicants.

-Scholarships are restricted to high school juniors who complete either a Boys State or Girls State program and are a direct descendant - i.e. child, grandchild, great grandchild, etc. - or a legally adopted child of a wartime veteran who served on active duty during at least one of the periods of war officially designated as eligibility dates for American Legion membership.
+Scholarship applications are restricted to high school juniors who attend the current session of either The American Legion Boys State or Auxiliary Girls State program and are a direct descendant - i.e. child, grandchild, great grandchild, etc. - or a legally adopted child of a wartime veteran who served on active duty during at least one of the periods of war officially designated as eligibility dates for American Legion membership.

 Samsung scholarships are for undergraduate study only and may be used for tuition, books, fees, and room and board.
 Winners are selected according to academic record, involvement in school and community activities, community service and financial need.
 Applicants who are direct descendants of Korean War veterans will receive special consideration.

-Usually, applications are submitted to program staff upon participants' arrival at Boys State or Girls State.
+Applications are submitted to program staff upon participants' arrival to Boys State or Girls State.

 For more information: